 - Avoid over baking: Check the cake a few minutes before the suggested baking time to ensure it stays moist and doesn’t dry out.

 - Oven Door: Keep the oven door closed during baking to maintain consistent heat and prevent the cake from collapsing.
+Check out my coconut strawberry cake too!

 FAQ